squirrel-project/squirrel_manipulation/squirrel_grasping/README.md

 and
 - `roslaunch squirrel_grasping squirrel_grasping_softhand.launch` for the SoftHand.

 In both cases, this will start an action server you can readily use by connecting to it.
 For the Metahand, this server is called `metahand_grasp_server` and for the SoftHand `softhand_grasp_server`.
 Both require a `BlindGraspAction` as a request.
-Observe that the `BCylinder` (`squirrel_object_perception_msgs`) element of the action needs to be filled correctly, as the action server internally uses the bounding box height to compute the grasping pose.
+Observe that the `heap_bounding_cylinder` (`squirrel_object_perception_msgs/BCylinder`) property of the action needs to be (despite a correcft pose) provided, as the action server uses the `height` attirbute of the bounding box to compute the grasping pose.

 As a side note, the provided pose can be in any frame as (for both hands) the server internally transforms it properly.